Canon 5D Mark IV vs Olympus E-500

 Review summary: Canon 5D Mark IV vs Olympus E-500

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Olympus E-500?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (30.1 vs 8MP) with a 98% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.

 - More dynamic range: Capable of capturing a wider spectrum of light and dark details.

 - Better low-light sensitivity: Can be used in poorly lit environments and still produce good images.

 - Broader imaging potential: Can record not only still images but also 4K/30p movies.